nagendervss/BipartiteMatchingCUDA/GPUImplementation/README.md

-Implementation of the algorithm described in paper "A Push-Relabel-Based Maximum Cardinality Bipartite Matching Algorithms on GPUs"
+Implementation of the algorithm described in paper *A Push-Relabel-Based Maximum Cardinality Bipartite Matching Algorithms on GPUs*

 This module implements bipartite matching without Group Relabeling or Work Lists as described in the paper.

-Please run the Makefile to compile the code using the following commans
+Please run the Makefile to compile the code using the following command

 ```
 $ make
 ```

 The input file to this implementation should be in the Matrix Market File Format.
-The code can be run using the provided sample file with the following command
+The code can be run using the provided sample data file with the following command

 ```
 $ ./bipartiteMatching ../SampleData/divorceMM/divorce.mtx